 You’ve probably heard one or all of the following terms: chest voice, head voice, mixed voice and falsetto.

 There are a lot of misconceptions, especially when it comes to head voice and falsetto.
-We will clear up any of those.
+I will clear up any of those.

 Let’s begin by explaining the terms.

 Our chest voice is basically our normal speaking voice.
 It is referred to as ‘chest voice,’ because the main resonance cavity (the area of our body that vibrates) is the chest, specifically the lower neck and sternum

 Give it a try now.
 Put a hand on your chest and say the word ‘at.’
 Draw out the ‘a’ sound and feel the vibration in your chest.

 Our chest voice occupies the lower part of our vocal range.
 When we use it, our vocal cords come together and form a firm seal.
 As the air flows between the cords, they vibrate along their entire length.

 Here’s a video that demonstrates chest voice and shows you how to work on it.

 The chest voice has a firm and rich tone, but there is one problem.